+Navigation: This is a marked course, but riders should not rely solely on course markers as these can be removed by people animals or weather!
+Participants should also use the provided GPX, to navigate the course.
 The course is on open roads and it is the riders responsibility to ride according to the rules of the road.
 If you fail to do so you are putting yourself at a high risk of a collision with a vehicle.
 Many of the roads are narrow with no shoulders and blind corners!
 Logging trucks, farm trucks, ATV's and cars travel rapidly on these roads, and if they come around a corner and you are in their lane, you could get seriously injured.
 Stay on the right side of the road, and be very careful in blind corners, and when cresting hills!!

-Many prizes will be given out, by random drawing after the awards ceremony at 4:30pm!
+Many prizes will be given out, by random drawing after the awards ceremony at 4:00pm!

 These races will happen, regardless of rain, sleet, snow or whatever mother nature decides to throw at us.
 So be prepared!
 Check the local weather forecast for the day and dress accordingly.
 June in South Dakota is a very beautiful, but sometimes wet month, so be prepared to bring your rain gear if needed!
 Remember , there is no such thing as bad weather, just bad gear choice!